Ebenezer Assifuah: Liberty Professionals

-FC Sion
+Sion

-After being top goal scorer at the FIFA U-20 Championship 2013 in Turkey he moved to the Swiss side Sion signing a five-year contract.
-Assifuah scored his first goal in the Swiss Super League in his second game against leaders Basel on 28 September 2013.
-On 1 October 2015, Assisfuah was in the headlines at Anfield after scoring the equaliser for his team in the Eurpoa League match against Liverpool, that was his debut goal in any European club competition.
-In the 2014–15 Swiss Cup final, He played 75 minutes of the match as FC Sion scored FC Basel 3–0 to win the cup.
-In 2017 he left the club after playing for the club for four years.
+After being top goal scorer at the 2013 FIFA U-20 World Cup in Turkey, Assifuah moved to the Swiss side Sion signing a five-year contract.
+Assifuah scored his first goal in the Swiss Super League in his second game against leaders FC Basel on 28 September 2013.
+In the 2014–15 Swiss Cup final, he played 75 minutes of the match as Sion beat FC Basel 3–0 to win the Swiss Cup.

+On 1 October 2015, Assisfuah was in the headlines at Anfield after scoring the equaliser for his team in the 2015–16 UEFA Europa League match against Liverpool, that was his debut goal in any European club competition.

+In 2017, he left the club after playing for the club for four years.

 Le Havre

-Assifuah joined Le Havre AC on 18 January 2017 and signed a three-and-half-year deal.
+Assifuah joined Le Havre on 18 January 2017 and signed a three-and-half-year deal.
 In June 2020, he left club after playing a total of 68 matches in all competitions for the club amid several injuries whilst playing for the Ligue 2 side.